kelseyhightower/kubernetes-initializer-tutorial/docs/deploy-envoy-initializer.md

 ### Store the Envoy configuration in a ConfigMap

 Envoy requires a [configuration file](https://lyft.github.io/envoy/docs/configuration/configuration.html) before it can proxy traffic to other containers in a Pod.
-Store the `envoy.json` configuration in a ConfigMap:
+Store the `envoy.json` configuration file in a ConfigMap:

 ```
 kubectl create configmap envoy --from-file envoy.json